petrvanblokland/DesignDesignSpace/Site.md

 ### What *Design Design Space* can be

-* A personal environment to develop design skills, by accepting design challenges, meeting with coaches and colleage students in online feed-back sessions and presentations.
+* A personal environment to develop design skills, by accepting design challenges, meeting with coaches and colleage students in online feedback sessions and presentations.
 * The design of personal space (time, topic and skills) profession preparation for the rest of your life.
 * a part-time sabbatical or a virtual internship
 * a place to train design skills and tools.